Bricktech2000/Notes/notes/process-oriented.md

 [[learning]] to try to achieve a [[goal]], even though failure seems inevitable, is a valuable skill. failing to achieve a goal shouldn’t feel like a failure; rather, it should feel like an accomplishment.

-you failed, so what? think about all the walls you powered through and all the marble statues you moved out of your way in the process (note for future me: the _marble statue_ metaphor is surface level. there’s nothing more to it, unfortunately).
+you failed, so what? think about all the walls you powered through and all the marble statues you moved out of your way in the process (note to future me: the _marble statue_ metaphor is surface level; there’s nothing more to it, unfortunately).

 as a side note, the [[goal]]s one sets must **feel achievable**. about half must be achieved, while the other must not. this ensures the full commitment of the subject to the goal. if the [[goal]]s one sets feel out of reach, the accomplishment-to-failure ratio must be increased to avoid burnout or feelings of powerlessness.